Victoria's aquatic facilities regulation review – proposal to improve public health outcomes

 - Public health harm reduction: extend the scope of the regulations to address the broader range of potential pathogens (including Cryptosporidium)

-- Regulated premises: clarify aquatic facility definitions, include emerging risks from interactive water features, consider application of regulations to privately owned (but publicly accessible) aquatic facilities
+- Regulated premises: clarify aquatic facility definitions, including broadening the scope to emerging risks such as those associated with interactive water features, consider application of regulations to privately owned (but publicly accessible) aquatic facilities

 - Responsible person: clarify definition and regulatory responsibilities for regulators and regulated premises, and include competency-based requirements